Batman: Curse of the White Knight: Plot

 Batman is rescued from drowning by the GTO, and he explains about seeing Azrael, Ruth blackmailing him, and how they need a Batman to make money with the Devastation Fund.
-They piece together the presence of the Order of St Dumas using Edmond's journal, Azrael's color scheme, and a medallion form Joker's cell; Bruce explains that Bakkar was to be given half of Gotham once Arkham was dead.
+They piece together the presence of the Order of St. Dumas using Edmond's journal, Azrael's color scheme, and a medallion form Joker's cell; Bruce explains that Bakkar was to be given half of Gotham once Arkham was dead.
 Batman convinces Harley to trust him to help interrogate Joker by revealing his identity to her.
 In custody, Joker explains that he (as Napier) found Arkham's body while digging out of his cell, finding papers and a message that told the truth of the Wayne family, "the greatest joke in all of Gotham" and he had been finally waiting to reveal it to the city in a "grand finale".
 He refuses to tell more, and insults Harley before threatening to abort one of her babies (figuring that one is his but one is Napier's).
 With no other options, the inmates of Arkham Asylum are moved to a new facility while Batman and Harley investigate Joker's old cell again.
 In the well, Harley asks if it is possible that Edmond killed Bakkar while Batman finds another body buried further, but Harleys' contractions become too much, and she has to deliver her twins in the cell.
 Gordon decides to step down as commissioner and chooses Renee Montoya as his replacement.
 Outside a tavern, he encounters a shadowy figure and mistakes it for Batman, apologizing before finding that the figure is Azrael.
-A shootout between Azrael's soldiers and GCPD ensues, while Gordon is stabbed by Azrael's flaming sword, getting shot off his revolver before falling.
+A shootout between Azrael's soldiers and GCPD ensues, while Gordon is stabbed by Azrael's flaming sword, shooting off his revolver before falling.